-If you are dissatisfied with the medicine you have been prescribed, consult your healthcare provider or cancer treatment team.
-There may be other ways to alleviate the pain, including switching to a different pain medicine.
-Changes may also be recommended regarding the way you are taking the medicine.
+If you are dissatisfied with the medicine you have been prescribed, talk with your healthcare provider or cancer treatment team.
+There may be other ways to ease the pain, including switching to a different pain medicine.
+Your doctor might also change the way you are taking the medicine.

-Be sure to talk with your healthcare provider if you are uncomfortable, as a different pain medicine, different dose, or different combination of pain medicines may be needed if:
+Be sure to talk with your healthcare provider if the medicine isn't working.
+A different pain medicine, different dose, or different combination of pain medicines may be needed if:

 Your pain medicine does not start working within the time frame specified by your healthcare provider.

 Your pain medicine does not work for the length of time specified by your healthcare provider.

 You are experiencing breakthrough pain (moderate to severe pain that "breaks through" between doses).

 The dosage schedule or method is inconvenient and you are having trouble adapting your schedule.

 Pain becomes disruptive to your daily activities, such as eating, sleeping, working, and sexual activity.

 You experience serious side effects such as difficulty breathing, dizziness, and rashes.

 If serious side effects happen, call your healthcare provider immediately.
 Side effects such as sleepiness, nausea, and itching usually resolve after your body adjusts to the medicine.
 However, call your healthcare provider if you have any side effects from your pain medicine.